spring-epfl/private-collection-matching/GoPSI/README.md

  * `-ns` The number of server sets (default 1024).
 For example: the number of chemical compounds for `chem_search` and the number of documents for `doc_search`.
  * `-logn` the BFV polynomial degree in bits (default 15, supported values 12--15).
 For example, for `-logn 13`, the program uses the `P_{8k}` configuration from the paper.
- * `-o file` The filename to which to write the JSON benchmarking results (default "bench.json")
+ * `-o file` The output file to write the JSON benchmarking results (default "bench.json")
  * `-r int` The number of times to repeat the experiment (default 1)
  * `-bar` If supplied, shows a progress bar
  * `-v` If supplied give verbose output.